GlacioHack/geoutils/benchmarks/README.md

 `python -m benchmarks.asv_suite.render_results`.
 Then open `results/asv/html/index.html` for the native ASV history and the comparison plots.

+Pass `--baseline-commit <commit>` to the renderer to add `comparisons/performance-change.md`, a compact before/after table for eager, Dask and Multiprocessing end-to-end time normalized to the GDAL CLI on the same revision.

-In CI, `benchmark-asv-check` verifies changed benchmarks on every pull request.
-The weekly or manually triggered `benchmark-asv` workflow records measurements on new `main` commits, and stores their raw history on the `asv-results` branch of this repository.
+In CI, `benchmark-asv-check` verifies changed benchmarks on every pull request (using `GEOUTILS_ASV_PR_CHECK=1` to use reduced parameters).
+The weekly or manually triggered `benchmark-asv` workflow records measurements on new `main` commits and stores their raw history on the `asv-results` branch of this repository.
 After a successful run, `benchmark-publish` automatically rebuilds the latest saved history and deploys the website and documentation graphics to GitHub Pages.
 Trigger it manually only to rebuild these outputs without new measurements.
 The user documentation links to the latest complete graphics published there.

-The pull-request quick pass sets `GEOUTILS_ASV_PR_CHECK=1` to execute every benchmark with reduced checked-in parameters and smaller operation fixtures.
-ASV definition checks and recorded benchmark runs retain the complete inputs.

 The benchmark dependencies include Pytest because ASV imports every Python module under `benchmarks/` during discovery, including the large data test, without executing its tests.